Consumer Directed HealthSelectSM Health Savings Accounts

 If you’re an active employee and want pre-tax contributions deducted from your October 1 paycheck, you will need to set up those deductions in August so they can be withheld from your September paycheck (issued October 1).
 You can set up paycheck deductions in your ERS OnLine account or with help from your HR or Payroll department.

-To avoid paying taxes and incurring a penalty, you can fill out an Excess Contribution and Deposit Correction Request Form (available on the Forms page of the Optum Bank website) and submit it to Optum Bank to have excess funds returned to you.
+To avoid paying taxes and incurring a penalty, you can fill out an Excess Contribution and Deposit Correction Request Form (available on the Resources section Forms page of the Optum Bank website) and submit it to Optum Bank to have excess funds returned to you.

-If you enroll in Consumer Directed HealthSelect for the upcoming plan year (starting September 1) and have $25 to $500 left in a TexFlex health care account at the end of the current plan year (after August 31), ERS will roll that money into a TexFlex limited-purpose FSA for use on qualified vision and dental expenses.
+If you enroll in Consumer Directed HealthSelect for the upcoming plan year (starting September 1) and have $25 to $500 left in a TexFlex health care FSA at the end of the current plan year (after August 31), ERS will roll that money into a TexFlex limited-purpose FSA for use on qualified vision and dental expenses.
 Only people participating in Consumer Directed HealthSelect can participate in the TexFlex limited-purpose FSA.

 If you have less than $25 left in your TexFlex health care account after August 31, you can roll that money into a TexFlex limited-purpose FSA, but you will have to set up the FSA and transfer the money yourself.
 ERS will not do it for you.